inferno-framework/inferno-framework.github.io/docs/deployment/host.md

 ## Hostname Configuration
 In `.env`, set the `INFERNO_HOST` environment variable to the hostname.
-This allows Inferno to correctly construct things like absolute redirect and launch urls for the SMART App Launch workflow.
+This allows Inferno to correctly construct things like absolute redirect and launch URLs for the SMART App Launch workflow.

 ## Base Path Configuration
 If Inferno won't be hosted at the root of its host (e.g., you want to host